Therefore In The Beginning Of A Sentence

 Comprehensive Overview

-However, the modern usage of "therefore" has evolved beyond purely formal settings.
+On the flip side, the modern usage of "therefore" has evolved beyond purely formal settings.
 While still retaining its authoritative tone, it's now also employed in more casual writing styles to add emphasis or create a sense of reasoned argument.
 The key to using "therefore" effectively lies in understanding its inherent formality and adapting its usage to suit the context and audience.

 Trends and Latest Developments